johnjones4/JohnJonesFour.com/_posts/2015-11-09-chefs-hat-featured-on-lifehacker.md

 ---
 layout: post
-title: "Chef's Hat Featured on Lifehacker"
+title: "Chef's Hat Featured on LifeHacker"
 links:
 - src: "http://lifehacker.com/chefs-hat-lets-you-bookmark-and-organize-recipes-from-a-1739652127"
   name: "Read Review"
+  headline: "Chef's Hat Lets You Bookmark and Organize Recipes from All Over the Web"
+  source: "LifeHacker"
 description: "Chef's Hat was featured on the lifestyle blog Lifehacker last weekend.
 This is a very exciting moment for the app as that post has brought it much attention and validation to the effort.
 I'm excited for the project to begin catering to a wider audience thanks to the positive review from Alan Henry at Lifehacker."
+media: true
 ---

 Chef's Hat was featured on the lifestyle blog *Lifehacker* last weekend.
 This is a very exciting moment for the app as that post has brought it much attention and validation to the effort.
 I'm excited for the project to begin catering to a wider audience thanks to the positive review from Alan Henry at Lifehacker.